"...deals the cards to find the answer

 The numbers lead a dance"

 I am an engineer-turned-ecologist (computer-scientist-turned-conservation-biologist, if you will) and my research involves applying quantitative tools to visualize and analyze scientific data.
-I’m fascinated by the sheer diversity of organisms on earth, how these organisms interact with each other, and how these interactions affect where they are found, what they do, and how they go about doing them.
+I’m fascinated by the sheer diversity of organisms on earth, how these organisms interact with each other, and how these interactions affect where they are found.
 I’m interested in how species are distributed in space and time, and how their interactions influence them at different levels - individual, population, community, ecosystem.

 As a PhD candidate in organismic and evolutionary biology at UMass, I’m working on modeling wildlife communities with a focus on monitoring vertebrates.
 My PhD research focuses on the effects of global change and species interactions on carnivore communities.
 I am trying to understand the abiotic and biotic drivers of carnivore community dynamics at local scales using a field study in a protected area in Zambia with fifteen species of carnivores.

 Carnivore Community Dynamics

 Field site: Kasanka National Park (Zambia)

-I am working with the Kasanka Trust on studying the entire carnivore community at Kasanka.
+I am working with the Kasanka Trust on studying the entire carnivore community at Kasanka National Park.
 There are fifteen species of carnivores, ranging from leopards and hyenas to genets and otters, in the Park.
 I'm interested in understanding the effects of abiotic factors (such as habitat and climate) and species interactions on the distribution patterns of the different carnivores.
 This has enormous conservation implications in terms of long term monitoring of the populations.

 My pilot study in the summer of 2019 was made possible thanks to funding from the UMass Natural History Collections Grant and the UMass OEB Research Grant.
 My dissertation research in late 2020 is funded through a National Geographic Early Career Grant, UMass Dissertation Fieldwork Grant, and UMass OEB Research Grant.